tcukyu/Holiday-CountDown4/README.md

 ### `npm test`

-Launches the test runner in the int
+Launches the test runner in the interactive watch mode.<b